shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/faq-integration-process.md

 Xandr supports the OpenRTB 2.4 specification for receiving all media type impressions.
 For certain legacy mobile integrations, Xandr is still backwards-compatible with the OpenRTB 2.2 spec.
 For any new types of integrations, please follow the [OpenRTB 2.4 specification](./openrtb-specs.md).

-**What is the mosXat current version of VPAID and MRAID you support?**
+**What is the most current version of VPAID and MRAID you support?**

 Xandr video currently supports VPAID versions 1 and 2 and VAST 1, 2, and 3.
 We currently support MRAID version 2.0. for mobile.
 We are backwards-compatible with OpenRTB versions 2.2 and 2.3.